drufball/yosai/_drafts/intrigue.md

 Moto looked around in surprise.
 Without the spiders' light, there was nothing but the red glow of the spreading flames to light the room.

 Could the spiders teleport?
-Moto took another breath, willing himself to think.
+Moto took another breath, willing himself to think through the fog in his head.
 No. The webbing around Keta had moved before the spider appeared.
-The spiders were still here.
+They were still here.
 Just invisible.

 Keta groaned with exertion, bringing Moto's attention back.
 The shapeling had pulled both arms free and was holding back the light spider's head as its fangs snapped at his neck.
 They seemed to be at an impasse for a moment, before Keta's arms flexed and he crushed the spiders' head between his hands.
-As it fell limp to the ground, the boy twitched at the center of the room.
+The boy twitched at the center of the room as it fell limp to the ground.

 Keta was still struggling to free himself from the web.
 Moto reached forward and pulled with his power.
-The sudden shift in weight made Moto stagger forward, almost taking him off his feet.
+The sudden shift in weight made him stagger forward, almost taking him off his feet.
 He held the wall to steady himself as Keta finally tore himself free and ran to his side.

 Moto looked around, trying to form a plan.
 They couldn't track the spiders by the sound of their movements.
 Echoes from the walls made it impossible to tell the creatures' location.
-The stone floor prevented any telltale footprints.
+The stone floor prevented any footprints.
 He strained his eyes against the darkness, looking for shadows.
 Whatever the creatures' ability was, it seemed to block any visual trace of their presence.

-His balance was still shifting beneath him, making it impossible to use his power precisely.
+His balance was still shifting beneath him, making precision impossible.
 If he couldn't aim, he'd just have to use another tact.
-Moto pulled against the scattering of stones behind him and sent a scattershot through the room.
+Moto pulled against the littering of stones behind him and sent a scattershot through the room.
 There was a rocky clatter as most of the missiles struck the far wall, but a few stopped dead in the air, bouncing off the invisible spiders.

-Moto cursed.
 With his back this close to the wall he couldn't get any sort of acceleration on his shots.
+He needed more runway.
 But if they moved away from the wall they could be surrounded.

 Light flared in front of Moto as a spider appeared, fangs bared.
 Moto pressed back against the wall and lashed out with his dagger.
 How had it avoided his scattershot?

-Moto spun wildly as his dagger passed through thin air.
+He spun wildly as his dagger passed through thin air.
 The spider's shape flickered, then reformed.
 An illusion?
 There was a hiss to his right as another spider appeared, lunging toward him as he regained his balance.

 There was a meaty _crack_ as Keta unfurled the weighted silks around his wrists and brought both down on the attacking spiders' face in an overhead swing.
 The spider screeched as it pulled back and disappeared.
 But a direct hit from Keta should have completely caved its head in.

-Moto glanced at Keta.
+Moto glanced sideways.
 The shapeling was breathing heavily beside him, the wound on his shoulder still bleeding.

 "Are you too tired to pull fire?"

 Before he could answer, another spider appeared, leaping through the air towards Keta.
 Moto reached out to pull the creature off course, but there was no substance to the image.
 Another illusion.
 Except, was there something behind it?
-Moto pushed further out and felt the weight of a real spider, flying behind the illusion.
+Moto pushed further out and felt real weight, flying behind the illusion.

 "It's not there!
 Aim behind it!"